Planning a trip to Barcelona and looking for that perfect first-time 3 days in Barcelona itinerary?

 Wander the Gracia Neighborhood

 Once an individual town, the picturesque Gracia neighborhood is now part of the city and a great place to wander and have lunch.

 Gracia is charming and historic, yet without the crowds of the Gothic Quarter or Las Ramblas, so it’s a welcome respite in busy Barcelona!

 Home to lovely plazas, affordable cafes and restaurants, and an artsy vibe, Gracia also makes a great place to stay while you are in Barcelona if you are looking for a more local ambience.

 One of the most famous attractions in the neighborhood is Casa Vicens, Gaudí’s first-ever home in the city.
-Buy tickets for a self-guided visit, or book a guided tour.

 Gracia is known for its many topnotch restaurants.
 Try pintxos at Gasterea, the fixed lunch menu at La Pubilla, or exceptional Catalan dishes at Roig Robi!